robmarkcole/TrasportAPI-HASS/HASS files/sensor.uk_transport.markdown

 ---

 The `uk_transport` sensor will display the time in minutes until the next departure in a specified direction from of a configured train station or bus stop.
 The sensor uses [transportAPI](http://www.transportapi.com/) to query live departure data and requires a developer application ID and key which can be obtained [here](https://developer.transportapi.com/).
-The [free tier](http://www.transportapi.com/plans/) allows 1000 requests daily, which is sufficient for a single sensor refreshing every 90 seconds.
+The [free tier](http://www.transportapi.com/plans/) allows 1000 requests daily, which is sufficient for a single sensor refreshing every 87 seconds.

 <p class='note warning'>
 Additional sensors can be added but at the expense of a reduced refresh rate.
-2 sensors can be updated every 3 mins, 3 sensors every 5 minutes, and so on.
+2 sensors can be updated every 2*87 = 174 seconds, and so on.
 </p>

 Train departure sensors require a three character long source `station_code` and destination `calling_at` station codes which are searchable on the [National Rail enquiries](http://www.nationalrail.co.uk/times_fares/ldb.aspx) website (e.g. `WAT` is London Waterloo).
 The validity of a route can be checked by performing a GET request to `/uk/train/station/{station_code}/live.json` in the [API reference webpage](https://developer.transportapi.com/docs?raml=https://transportapi.com/v3/raml/transportapi.raml##request_uk_train_station_station_code_live_json).